zaid-shaheen/OpenStreetMaps/README.md

 - `PBF_Path`: Which OSM extract to import from the .pbf file inside the container.
 It cannot be used together with `PBF_URL`.

-- `REPLICATION_URL`: Where to get updates from, for example, Geofabrik's update for Jordan extract are available at `https://download.geofabrik.de/asia/jordan-updates`, other places at Geofabrik follow the pattern `https://download.geofabrik.de/<CONTENENT>/<COUNTRY-updates>/`.
+- `REPLICATION_URL`: Where to get updates from, for example, Geofabrik's update for Jordan extract is available at `https://download.geofabrik.de/asia/jordan-updates`, other places at Geofabrik follow the pattern `https://download.geofabrik.de/<CONTENENT>/<COUNTRY-updates>/`.

 ## How to use the API:
 The two main endpoints used in OpenStreetMap Nominatim are: `/search` for turning addresses into geographic coordinates (geocoding), and `/reverse` for the opposite process (reverse geocoding).